Wild JourneysWild JourneysWild Journeys

 Welcome to South Africa.
 A country teaming with Africa's wildlife, a land with friendly and diverse cultures.
 A contrast between traditional homesteads and vibrant modern cities.
 On arrival at Cape Town International Airport you are met and transferred to your hotel.

 You will spend the next four nights in Cape Town.
-The Peninsula All Suite Hotel, with its matchless style and subtle elegance, is the ultimate in understated Cape hospitality.
-Ideally situated on Cape Town's Platinum Mile, internationally acclaimed, The Peninsula is home to discerning visitors from around the globe.
+Your hotel, with its matchless style and subtle elegance, is the ultimate in understated Cape hospitality.
+Ideally situated on Cape Town's Platinum Mile, internationally acclaimed.

 Guests enjoy the convenience of being minutes from the excitement and sparkle of Cape Town, with five-star design and subtle elegance and never-ending views of the Atlantic Ocean.
-More importantly, you will enjoy the superior service at The Peninsula.
+More importantly, you will enjoy the superior service.

 Day 2: CAPE TOWN (B)